jonathandsouza/next-warehousing-solutions/README.md

 ## The Cloud

-NWS is uses container tech to make it easily deployable on any cloud environment.
+NWS uses container tech to make it easily deployable on any cloud environment.

 ```sh
 GCP front-end: https://nws-front-end-gt4ygkccuq-uc.a.run.app/